nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

 You can edit the DTS files to change the priority of the peripheral's interrupt.
 This can be useful when :ref:`adding a new custom board <porting_guide_adding_board>` or whenever you need to change the interrupt priority.

-The ``interrupts`` property is an array, where meaning of each element is defined by the specification of the interrupt controller.
+The ``interrupts`` property is an array, where the meaning of each element is defined by the specification of the interrupt controller.
 These specification files are located at :file:`zephyr/dts/bindings/interrupt-controller/` DTS binding file directory.

 For example, for nRF52840 the file is :file:`arm,v7m-nvic.yaml`.
 This file defines ``interrupts`` property in the ``interrupt-cells`` list.
-In case of nRF52840, it contains two elements: ``irq`` and ``priority``.
+For the nRF52840, it contains two elements: ``irq`` and ``priority``.
 The default values for these elements for the given peripheral can be found in the :file:`dtsi` file specific for the device.
-In case of nRF52840, this is :file:`zephyr/dts/arm/nordic/nrf52840.dtsi`, which has the following ``interrupts`` property for nRF52840:
+In the case of the nRF52840, this is :file:`zephyr/dts/arm/nordic/nrf52840.dtsi`, which has the following ``interrupts``:

 .. code-block::